Skip to main content

 • You are comfortable building your own risk management plan separately

-Consider alternatives if the Windows requirement is a practical barrier for your practice, the static PDF export format does not fit how you file or share documentation, or you need an assessment that covers your readiness against the proposed 2026 Security Rule changes — not only the 2013 rule the SRA Tool reflects.
+Consider alternatives if you want the guided wizard but work primarily on Mac or mobile, you want your practice's facts — systems, vendors, devices, officers — saved as reusable records you maintain in one place and use across your other HIPAA documentation rather than only inside a single assessment file, the static PDF export does not fit how you file or share documentation, or you need an assessment that also covers your readiness against the proposed Security Rule update — not only the current rule the SRA Tool reflects.

 The bottom line